luontola/specsy/index.md

 - **Simplicity** - Specsy contains only the essential features, but does them well.
 Having a particular assertion syntax is not essential and it's easy to use the assertions of other testing libraries, so Specsy itself does not have assertions.
 Also any syntactic sugar is minimized, in order for it to be easy to know what the code does just by looking at it.

 - **Parallel Execution** - Running tests [fast](http://agileinaflash.blogspot.com/2009/02/first.html) is a must for using TDD (my pain threshold for recompile and test execution is about 5-10 seconds).
-Specsy makes it possible to parallelize the test execution using the maximal number of CPU cores (not yet implemented).
+With Specsy all tests in a test class can be run in parallel, taking full use of all available CPU cores.